-That was the day “Shoeless Joe” Jackson supposedly admitted to a grand jury that he was one of eight Chicago White Sox baseball players who took bribes to let the Cincinnati Reds win the 1919 World Series.
+On that day, “Shoeless Joe” Jackson supposedly admitted during testimony to a grand jury that he was one of eight Chicago White Sox baseball players who took bribes to let the Cincinnati Reds win the 1919 World Series.

 It came to be known as the “Black Sox scandal” and it was devastating for baseball fans.

 A crowd of fans were gathered outside the Cook County Courthouse where Jackson was testifying.

 Word spread among them that their hero had admitted he’d helped throw the series to the Reds.

 According to legend, as Jackson left the courthouse, a heartbroken young boy went up to him and begged: “Say it ain’t so, Joe.”

 It’s legend rather than fact because there are holes in various aspects of the story.

 For one thing, there’s no court record of Jackson admitting he was involved in fixing the game – and, publicly, he always denied it.

 In fact, in 1921, he was found innocent by a Chicago jury.